-Our bank does not sell our commercial loans.
+Our bank is a small community bank and does not sell our commercial loans.
 Basing our balance sheet on fair values leads readers of our financial statements to assume that we will sell the loans, which is not the case.